Prepositions of movement

 Mini practice

-Fill in the blank: "The CEO walked ______ the hallway to reach the meeting room."
+• Fill in the blank: "The CEO walked ______ the hallway, passing several offices on both sides."

 Answers: